rchain/board/2020/2-11/README.md

 | 0x6e75bc5e6547a67f7cb12709decb2bb28e880c74 |   0.00          |
 | 0xdcb05f9afa10f0cf405ed39502d4916cbd96cf74 |   0.00          |

 For a total recovery of 56,989,173.36 RHOC.
 The remaining 7.6 million RHOC from Barcelona and 5 million that Pithia dumped on Kucoin will not be recovered.

+This resolution was written collaboratively by those present, and brought to a vote by Steve Henley.
+Eric Meng seconded the motion.
+Greg Meredith abstains, and all other board members present voted in favor.

 ##